This Wonderful Company Sits In The Nosebleed Section Of The S&P 500 Arena

 The Crowd's Take on MSFT

-As value investors, we do not interpret market consensus as a definitive buy or sell signal but more a suggestion to perhaps run the other way.
+As value investors, we do not interpret market consensus as a definitive buy or sell signal, but more a suggestion to perhaps run the other way.
 However, evaluating the Wall Street consensus on a stock is an entertaining if not serious dive into a contrarian's treasure trove.

 According to data miner, TipRanks, the Wall Street analysts' consensus on MSFT is a buy with a price target of $67.93, or an upside of about 8%, based on the models of 18 analysts.
 The financial blogger consensus, including contributors from Seeking Alpha, is bullish per TipRanks.